The Big Sleep (1946 film): Contemporary reviews

+Modern reviews

+Pauline Kael called it a " ...witty, incredibly complicated thriller ...it's the dialogue and the entertaining qualities of the individual sequences that make this movie...The characters are a collection of sophisticated monsters ... " Leslie Halliwell gave it three of four stars, stating, "Inextricably complicated, moody thriller ...
+The film is nevertheless vastly enjoyable along the way for its slangy script, star performances and outbursts of violence, suspense and sheer fun."
+Film historian Lee Pfeiffer wrote, "Given the tortured history of bringing Raymond Chandler's novel to the screen, it's somewhat amazing The Big Sleep turned out to be ... a genuine classic."

 Comparison of the 1945 original cut and 1946 release

 Between the 1945 cut and the 1946 release, critics have become divided as to which version is superior.
-Some consider the 1945 cut to be the best, partly due to the inclusion of a scene at the District Attorney's office where the facts of the case, thus far, are laid out.
-Others consider the 1946 release to be the best due to it focusing more on the Bogart-Bacall pairing.
+Some consider the 1945 cut to be the better, partly due to the inclusion of a scene at the District Attorney's office where the facts of the case, thus far, are laid out.
+Others consider the 1946 release to be the better due to its focusing more on the Bogart-Bacall pairing.
 Chandler praised Martha Vickers' performance in the original 1945 cut, feeling that she overshadowed Bacall's performance.
 He felt that the deletion of many of her scenes in the 1946 release were done to enhance Bacall's performance.